Doomlazer/SQ4CDBirdyEggRestoration/README.md

 Copy the 397.hep, 397.scr and 397.v56 files into your SQIV game folder.

+In version 6, I've added the Ulence Flats' bar easter egg.
+Copy 615.hep, 615.src and 615.msg to install egg as well.

 <img src="birdy.png"  width="600" alt="SQIV Birdy Egg Restoration cover art.">